flowdock/api-docs/docs/Message-Types.md

   "user": '2'
 }
 ```
+<div id="/file"></div>
 ## Event: file
 The file event represents a file upload to chat.

 ### Data
 `content` is a hash containing metadata about the uploaded file.
 The `attachments` field will contain a single attachment with the same data.
-In the metadata the `path` field contains the REST API path of the file.
+In the metadata, the `path` field contains the REST API path of the file.
+See [Files](files) for more.

 ### Sample
 ```javascript